openMetadataInitiative/openMINDS_documentation/docs/schema_specifications/computation/serviceDeployment.rst

    :semantic name: https://openminds.om-i.org/props/endTime
    :value type: | string
                 | formatting: text/plain; singleline
-   :instructions: Enter the date and time at which this deployment ended, formatted acoording to ISO-8601.
+   :instructions: Enter the date and time at which this deployment ended, formatted according to ISO-8601.

 `BACK TO TOP <ServiceDeployment_>`_